FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_05.md

 -----

-# GWAS of Kidsney stone disease
+# GWAS of Kidney Stone Disease

 - In a typical GWAS we perform millions of tests.
 How do we account for that?
 What Significance level should we use?
   ![Sales Figure, w:900](./images/GWAS1.png)